Beef is the flesh from cattle, either male or female.

 In the UK, corn-fed beef is more expensive, because it’s imported: the home-grown stuff is grass-fed.
 In North America, it’s the opposite: it’s the corn-fed beef that is cheaper.

 To call a spade a space, aging is the controlled start of the natural decomposition process of the meat.
 Beef is aged to tenderize it and develop flavour.
 During aging, enzymes naturally present in the meat break down some muscle fibre.
 Many authorities say that most of the benefits of aging occur in the first week or week and a half and that after that, the increase in benefit slows dramatically.
-It’s not entirely clear that we should take this at face value, as real Beef aficionados and really high-end butchers seem to age for up to 6 weeks, and it’s pretty obvious that the week and a half figure coincidentally gets the meat to the store faster for faster sale.
-But never mind: read on, and you’ll see that you’re lucky if you even ever get the week and a half aging.
+It’s not entirely clear that we should take this entirely at face value, as some beef aficionados and very high-end butchers seem to age for up to 6 weeks, and it’s pretty obvious that the week and a half figure coincidentally gets the meat to the store faster for faster sale.

-The meat is hung without packaging or covering in chillers at a controlled temperature range of 32 – 34 F (0 to 1 C.) The humidity is also strictly controlled.
+To dry age beef, the meat is hung without packaging or covering in chillers at a controlled temperature range of 0 to 1 C (32 – 34 F .)
+The humidity is also strictly controlled.
 Too much moisture would obviously simply cause the meat to spoil; too little would dry the meat out and encourage excess “shrinkage.”
-The shrinkage is the meat losing moisture as it ages.
-As the moisture evaporates, it concentrates the juices in the Beef improving the flavour.
+The shrinkage is caused by the meat losing moisture as it ages.
+As the moisture evaporates, it concentrates the juices in the beef improving the flavour.
 All of this sounds good to us as a consumer, but to a seller this is bad, especially as shrinkage can be anywhere from 5 to 20% of the weight, which of course leaves less water in the meat to tip the scales when it comes to pricing.

 Dry-aged meat is dense, taut and dark-rose coloured.
 You can tell it’s been dry aged if it almost bounces a little when you slap a piece of it onto a cutting board.

 Most dry aging these days is done by high-end butchers, and reserved for the best cuts that will command a premium price to help compensate for both the lost weight and the storage costs.
 In an interesting development, though, Sainsbury’s in England reintroduced dry-aged beef in 2003 to its meat counters under the product name of “Taste The Difference 21-day aged beef”.
 The product was still being carried as of 2020. ”Last year, Oliver backed the launch of Taste The Difference 21-day aged beef, which was one of the most popular products launched by Sainsbury’s in 2003 and now accounts for nearly 10% of beef sales.”
 Whitehead, Jennifer.
 Jamie Oliver signs for another year with Sainsbury’s.
 Campaign Live.
 London: Haymarket Media Group Ltd. 10 May 2004.
 Accessed July 2020 at https://www.campaignlive.co.uk/article/jamie-oliver-signs-year-sainsburys/210453

-To wet age Beef, the meat is vacuum sealed in packaging called Cryovac®.
-The vacuum seal means that humidity control is not needed, which means that the meat can be shipped right away, under refrigerated conditions of 32 – 34 F (0 to 1 C), letting the aging take place during shipping.
-Cryovaced Beef and lamb from New Zealand is now routinely shipped to North America, having wet aged 55 to 60 days.
+To wet age beef, the meat is vacuum sealed in packaging called Cryovac®.
+The vacuum seal means that humidity control is not needed, which means that the meat can be shipped right away, under refrigerated conditions of 0 to 1 C (32 – 34 F), letting the aging take place during shipping.
+Cryovaced beef and lamb from New Zealand is now routinely shipped to North America, having wet aged 55 to 60 days.
 As it was never frozen, it can still be sold as fresh.
 This is one obvious advantage for sellers.

 Wet-aged meat will be a brighter red than dry-aged meat.
 When you slap it onto a cutting board, it will impact like a wet sponge, and probably splatter a little.
-Barbeque enthusiasts hate the high moisture content in wet aged Beef, as they say their steaks essentially just steam on the grill, instead of barbequing.
-But chances are that any Beef you buy nowadays from a regular store is wet aged.
-Even if the store’s butcher seems to be cutting pieces from large hunks or sides of Beef, chances are those large hunks were Cryovaced, and the only aging they saw was inside a wet plastic bag for the amount of time it took the truck to drive to the store.
+Barbeque enthusiasts say they notice the high moisture content in wet aged beef, and that their steaks essentially just steam on the grill, instead of barbequing.
+But chances are that any beef you buy nowadays from a regular store is wet aged.
+Even if the store’s butcher seems to be cutting pieces from large hunks or sides of beef, chances are those large hunks were Cryovaced, and the only aging they saw was inside a wet plastic bag for the amount of time it took the truck to drive to the store.